 3. SuperViz Components

-• AutodeskPin & Comments: Enables users to add comments to specific locations in the 3D model, enhancing collaborative review sessions.
+• AutodeskPin & Comments: Enables participants to place pins and add comments to specific locations in the 3D model.

 Step 5: Running the Application